Information taken from cdc.gov.

 PrEP (pre-exposure prophylaxis) is a medication that people at risk for HIV take to prevent getting HIV from sex or injection drug use.

+There are two medications approved for use as PrEP: Truvada® and Descovy®.
+Truvada® is for all people at risk through sex or injection drug use.
 Descovy® is for people at risk through sex, except for people assigned female at birth who are at risk of getting HIV from vaginal sex.

 SHOULD I TAKE PREP?

-PrEP may be right for you if you test negative for HIV, and any of the following apply to you:
+PrEP may be right for you if you test negative for HIV and any of the following apply to you:

-have a sexual partner with HIV (especially if the partner has an unknown or detectable viral load),
+You have had anal or vaginal sex in the past six months, and you have a sexual partner with HIV (especially if the partner has an unknown or detectable viral load), have not consistently used a condom, or have been diagnosed with an STD in the past six months.

-share needles, syringes, or other equipment to inject drugs (for example, cookers).
+Also, if you inject drugs and have an injection partner with HIV, or share needles, syringes, or other equipment to inject drugs (for example, cookers).

 How do I pay for PrEP?